ConnectBhawna/Muskan--The-joy-of-giving-by-nature/README.md

 **Muskan App** is a fully functional Android app built with Kotlin, Java, Firebase, Firsbase Storage, Coroutine, Glide and XML.
-(Muskan- The joy of giving by nature) i.e, App that helps marriage/party halls and individuals to connect to the nearest place people who really need this food so that food wastage is minimised.
+(Muskan- The joy of giving by nature) i.e, App that helps marriage/party halls and individuals to connect the nearest place people who really need this food so that food wastage is minimised.

 ## Screenshots